PaulKrznaric/CDU-Analysis-GO/README.md

 # CDU-Analysis-GO
-This is a project that performs data analysis of a spreadsheet of patient data outputted by an EMR.
+This is a project that performs data analysis of a spreadsheet of patient data outputted by an EMR and test out the functionality of Github Copilot.
 The software is able to take in a spreadsheet of the (highly) specific format and output the billing amounts into a format that can then be appended onto the existing spreadsheet format.